-To view the multimedia version of this release, please visit http://multivu.prnewswire.com/mnr/westernpistachio/46726/
+To view the multimedia assets associated with this release, please click: http://multivu.prnewswire.com/mnr/westernpistachio/46726/

 "We're thrilled that the grower members of the Western Pistachio Association and their processors have joined 'Partnering with MyPyramid,' becoming part of a 3-pronged movement where government, industry, and education are taking aim at transforming the way America eats," said Nancy Montanez Johner, Under Secretary of USDA's Food, Nutrition and Consumer Services.

 "The WPA's increased focus on nutrition education comes at a time when Americans are intensely interested in their health and wellbeing," said Brian Blackwell, WPA Chairman and a pistachio grower in Bakersfield, California.
 "With the new Dietary Guidelines, we expect American pistachios will find their way into more homes, due to their positive health attributes and how they fit into MyPyramid.
 We're pleased to share those attributes while encouraging families to apply the principals of MyPyramid to their own lives."